marian-code/wikipedia-music-tags/README.md

 ```
 python gui.py
 ```
-**libb** can also be used as a library for getting music tags, lyrics and writing them to files
+**library** can also be used as a library for getting music tags, lyrics and writing them to files

 ## Running the tests